johnhringiv/Turntable-HA/ReadMe.md

 ## Motivation
 Vinyl playback is already a process and nobody wants to fiddle with multiple devices and settings.
 Additionally, my pre-amp, Schiit Skoll, lacks an accessible power button.

-## Overview
-This application automates the home theater setup required for turntable (TT) playback.
+As a bonus we can monitor playback time to infer stylus life.

+### Features
-When the TT is powered on we power on the pre-amplifier (PreAmp) and set the receiver to the correct input, volume, and sound mode.
+* Power on pre-amp when turntable is powered on
+* Set receiver to correct input, volume, and sound mode when turntable is powered on
-Devices are powered off after a specified delay when the TT is not in use.
+* Power off devices after a delay when turntable is not in use
+  * Receiver is not powered off if it is in use by another device
+* Record playback time in a SQLite database

 This code is unlikely to be of direct use to anyone else but serves as a reference for similar projects.

 ## Implementation
 The TT and PreAMP are connected to Shelly smart plugs with power monitoring.